 WordPress website maintenance is your duty that cannot be neglected.
 Some of its aspects positively affect your WordPress site’s performance.
 First of all, you should update WordPress, your template, and plugins in a timely manner.
 Next, you should delete old post revisions that you no longer need.
 Moreover, check comments on your website and delete spammy ones.
-Finally, delete images and other media files you no longer need in wp-content folder.
+Finally, delete images and other media files you no longer need in the wp-content folder.

 By following this routine, you’ll ensure that your website does not accumulate the speed-draining clutter and remains at its prime.
 Accomplish the mentioned routines at least once a week, and your site’s speed won’t suffer from your negligence.

 If you’re not a tech geek and don’t plan to work with the coding of your website directly, you can minify the scripts and styles your website uses.
 Minifying deletes extra characters, such as spaces, line breaks, and comments, in coding.
 As a result, the coding of your website becomes less human-friendly, but smaller in size.
 The files will load quicker and users will see your website pages in a twinkle of an eye.

 To minify the coding of your website, you can use the free Autoptimize plugin, or premium solutions, such as WP Rocket and CSS Compressor.

 Stop nagging that you lose clients because your website is too slow.
 You can do a lot to improve your WordPress site’s performance.
 Optimize images and content, get rid of plugins and widgets you don’t use, clean your website’s database, set up a CDN, etc. As a result, you’re likely to see a significant improvement of your site’s speed.
 Follow the tips mentioned above and may your website load at the speed of light!

 If you want to learn more about the TemplateMonster marketplace, check out a free eBook about Digital Marketplace that will tell you the full story.

 Which WordPress optimization tip/s proved most effective for you?
 Let us know in the Comments section below.